Tintanaa/email_ham_spam_detection/README.md

 * Analyze the impact of different data preprocessing techniques.
 * Implement ensemble methods that combine baseline models and LLMs.
 * Develop a web application or API to demonstrate the spam detection functionality.
+* Airflow integration
+* .ipynb only for preprocessing, for other stuff .py files

 Contact email: miiagkov123456@gmail.com